Gardening Tips for Hurting Hands

 - Schedule regular breaks for yourself, particularly if you are performing repetitive motions.

-- Monitor the total number of hours in a day and the number of days in a row you garden.
+- Monitor your time: the total number of hours in a day and the number of days in a row you garden.

 - Regularly stretch to prevent pain and injury (see below for recommendations).